-Project Lead The Way's Cybersecurity courses a full-year, rigorous, entry-level course that introduces the tools and concepts of cybersecurity and encourages students to create solutions that allow people to share computing resources while protecting privacy.
+This course is a full-year, rigorous, entry-level course that introduces the tools and concepts of cybersecurity and encourages students to create solutions that allow people to share computing resources while protecting privacy.
 Nationally, computational resources are vulnerable and frequently attacked; in Cybersecurity, students solve problems by understanding and closing these vulnerabilities.
 This course raises students' knowledge of and commitment to ethical computing behavior.
 It also aims to develop students' skills as consumers, friends, citizens, and employees who can effectively contribute to communities with a dependable cyber-infrastructure that moves and processes information safely.
 All topics are assessed through authentic performance assessment tasks that address department competencies and adhere to current industry standards.

-Introduction to Robotics
+Introduction to Robotics\

 .50 credit/1 semester Grades 9-12